olsh/olsh.github.io/_posts/2018-09-05-teamcity-jira-release-notes.markdown

 categories: jira teamcity octopus tfs
 ---

+*Update 2019-08-24*
+*The official TeamCity plugin now supports metadata generation, give it a try [https://octopus.com/blog/metadata-and-work-items](https://octopus.com/blog/metadata-and-work-items)*

 Recently we switched from TFS to Jira and TeamCity.
 We used to generate release notes with
 [the Octopus extension](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.octopus-deploy-build-release-tasks),
 and it has release notes generation feature out of the box.
-Sadly, the TeamCity plugin does not have the feature, and the Octopus team said that they [are not going to implement it](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/3052975-include-teamcity-changes-links-with-each-release).
+~~Sadly, the TeamCity plugin does not have the feature, and the Octopus team said that they [are not going to implement it](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/3052975-include-teamcity-changes-links-with-each-release).~~
+Starting from Octopus 2019.4 the official TeamCity plugin supports the metadata generation.

 However, the Octopus support sent the link to the [excellent article](https://blogg.bekk.no/generating-a-project-change-log-with-teamcity-and-powershell-45323f956437)